EudiaApentsui/alx-system_engineering-devops/0x00-shell_basics/README.md

 move all files beginning with an uppercase letter to the directory /tmp/u

 delete all files ending with ~ in the current working directory

+a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory